DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Model and method

-where $L$ is the number of sites and $\eta$ is a damping factor for numerical Fourier transformation.
-We set $\eta = 0.1$ in this study.
+where $L$ is the number of sites and $\eta$ is a convergence factor for numerical Fourier transform.
+Hereafter, we set $t_{\text{h}} = 1$, $a=1$, and $q=-1$.
 If the system reaches a steady state at and after time $t$, the correlation function becomes independent of $t$.
-Figure~\ref{fig:current-correlation} shows $\Im \chi_{JJ}(\omega)$.
-In the absence of an electric field ($E_0 = 0$), a broad peak appears with a width of $8t_{\text{h}}$ whose center is at $\omega \approx U / t_{\text{h}}$, which originates from the excitations from the lower-Hubbard band (LHB) to the upper-Hubbard band (UHB).
+Figure~\ref{fig:current-correlation} shows $\mathrm{Im} \, \chi_{JJ}(\omega)$.
+In the absence of an electric field ($E_0 = 0$), an absorption continuum appears with a width of $8t_{\text{h}}$ the center of which is at $\omega \approx U$, which originates from the excitations from the lower-Hubbard band (LHB) to the upper-Hubbard band (UHB).
 Upon applying an electric field ($E_0 = 0.3$), the continuous energy level becomes discretized, resulting in the emergence of a multiple-peak structure in the spectra.
 The period of these multiple peaks is equal to $E_0$ in the limit of a strong electric field.
-The origin of these discretized peaks is discussed in detail in a previous study \cite{Udono2023PRB}.
-Hereafter, we set $a=1$ and $q=-1$.
+The origin of these discretized peaks is discussed in detail in our previous study \cite{Udono2023PRB}.